High-fidelity stellar extinction with Gaia and APOGEE -- I. The method and a new extinction curve: Extinction Coefficient Across the APOGEE DR19 Sky Footprint

 \section{Extinction Coefficient $R_V$ Across the APOGEE DR19 Sky Footprint}

 The consistency between our newly derived extinction curve and the literature results suggests that the average $R_V$ for our stellar sample is $\sim$$3.1$.
 To quantify this, we analyzed the relationship between $A_V$ and $E(B-V)$ as shown in Fig.~\ref{fig:rv}.
-A linear fit to the binned averages (represented by green filled circles) yields a slope of $3.146 \pm 0.003$, aligning closely with the canonical value of 3.1 (indicated by the black dashed line).
-Notably, the scatter around this best-fit relation is $0.09\ \text{mag}$, which exceeds our typical $A_V$ uncertainty of $0.03\ \text{mag}$.
-This discrepancy implies that the observed dispersion is driven by intrinsic variations in the extinction curve rather than random measurement errors.
+A linear fit to the binned averages (represented by green filled circles) yields a slope of $3.146 \pm 0.003$, aligning closely with the average value of 3.1 in the Milky Way (indicated by the black dashed line, \citealt{cardelli1989, schlafly2011,zhanggreen2025}).
+Notably, the scatter around this best-fit relation shown Fig.~\ref{fig:rv} is $0.09\ \text{mag}$, which exceeds our typical $A_V$ uncertainty of $0.03\ \text{mag}$.
+This discrepancy implies that the observed dispersion is driven by intrinsic variations in the extinction curve rather than by random measurement errors.

 It is well established that such variations in $R_V$ can be typically attributed to differences in dust grain size distributions, chemical compositions, and local radiation environments \citep{schlafly2016, green2019a, zhangruoyi2023}.
 Fig.~\ref{fig:rvSky} illustrates the spatial distribution of the extinction coefficient $R_V = A_V / E(B-V)$ across the APOGEE DR19 footprint.
 We observe that higher $R_V$ values ($\sim$4.1) are predominantly concentrated near the Galactic plane, whereas lower values ($\sim$2.1) characterize the higher Galactic latitudes.
 It is noteworthy that the large variation of $R_V$ suggests that the initial photometric filtering—which relied on SED fitting as detailed in Section~\ref{sec: sed}—does not significantly bias the sample by removing stars located behind "non-standard" dust.
 The spatial trends we see are in agreement with previous studies \citep[e.g.,][]{schlafly2016, zhangruoyi2023, zhanggreen2025, green2025}.